Homeowners Association Complaints

 charge.
 Please call first if you will require this service.

-you do not have the ability to print, contact the office by
+Intervention Affidavit.
+(If you do not have the ability to print, then

-phone or in person to receive a copy of form #530.
+contact our office by phone or in person to receive a copy of Form 530A

-- Allow for a reasonable time for the delivery, then attach a copy of your certified letter,
+- Wait 14 calendar days.
+Then attach a copy of your certified letter,

-hand deliver, the notarized Intervention Affidavit to the
+- Mail, or hand deliver, the notarized Intervention Affidavit to the Ombudsman’s office.